-Management believes there is sufficient capital available to meet short-term business obligations, after taking into account cash flow requirements from operations, the expected timing of its provision related to 280E and the Company's cash position at period-end.
+Management believes there is sufficient capital available to meet short-term business obligations, after taking into account cash flow requirements from operations, the Company's appeal to the Ninth Circuit court and the Company's cash position at year-end.
+Refer to Note 17 of the 2019 Financial Statements for additional information on the Company's appeal to the Ninth Circuit court.